syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/check-box/EJ2_ASP.NETCORE/getting-started.md

 * Unchecked
 * Indeterminate

 The CheckBox [`checked`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.CheckBox.html#Syncfusion_EJ2_Buttons_CheckBox_Checked) property is used to handle the checked and unchecked state.
-In checked state a tick mark will be added to the visualization of CheckBox.
+In checked state, a tick mark will be added to the visualization of CheckBox.

 ### Indeterminate